gabrielleiteds/Info-Companies/README.md

 - Dependency Injection

 ## use
- - access localhost:3333/getCompany
- - send a json with cnpj
+ - access localhost:3333/getCompany sending a json with cnpj of company